Travel Trend: Self-Guided & Private Tours

-2020 has thrown us all more than a few curveballs, and new travel and tourism trends are on the rise.
-While fewer of us are planning to travel via plane or walk through a crowded attraction any time soon, people are still seeking ways to explore the world and their local communities and have some fun – safely.
+2020 threw us all more than a few curveballs, and along with changes we’ve made to life and work, new travel and tourism trends are on the rise.
+While fewer of us are planning to travel via plane or walk through a crowded attraction just yet, perhaps now more than ever people are seeking ways to explore the world and their local communities and have some fun – safely.
 Self-guided tours and private tours are an opportunity to provide all the fun of a traditional public tour without the stress of large groups of people or shared facilities.
-This guide will explore this growing trend and what it looks like in 2020 and beyond.

 There were already plenty of benefits to self-guided and private tours before the pandemic – such as flexible scheduling and a focus on your group’s interests – and those benefits remain.
 In fact, in a December 2019 report, Arival discussed private, small-group tours as a way to attract travelers who want to avoid large groups and get a more intimate experience.
 Today, these benefits are more important to travelers than ever before, and this is reflected in the rise in searches for private and self-guided tours.